callendera/MilestoneProject3/README.md

 ## Credits

 ### Content
-* All text was derived directly from myself
+* All info about recipes was derived directly from [Allrecipes](https://www.allrecipes.com/recipes/)
 * Code was derrived from myself, Studying the Modules in the previous sections, Tutor support, and from exploring various web entities

 ### Media